Should you monitor nests and keep records?

 Much of the pleasure of Tree Swallow projects comes from the uniquely close

-observations these birds allow, and for many people keeping nest records is an
+observations these birds allow, and for many people monitoring nests and keeping

 What are "basic data"?